-As of December 31, 2022, we had \$243.5 million in cash, cash equivalents, and marketable securities.
-Although we believe that our available cash and cash equivalents will be sufficient to fund our planned operations at least through 2024, this belief is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of December 31, 2023, we had \$228.6 million in cash, cash equivalents, and marketable securities.
+Although we believe that our available cash and cash equivalents will be sufficient to fund our planned operations at least to the second half of 2026, this belief is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
+This belief also does not reflect the possibility that we may not be able to access a portion of our existing cash and cash equivalents due to market conditions.
+The failure of a bank, or other adverse conditions in the financial or credit markets impacting financial institutions at which we maintain balances, could adversely impact our liquidity and financial performance.
+There can be no assurance that our deposits in excess of the FDIC or other comparable insurance limits will be backstopped by the United States, or that any bank or financial institution with which we do business will be able to obtain needed liquidity from other banks, government institutions or by acquisition in the event of a failure or liquidity crisis.